GusTavo4000/GusTavo4000/README.md

 # Olá!!
 I'm Gustavo! 👋

 - 🔭 I'm currently studying Software Engineering at Instituito Nacional de Comunicações (INATEL);
-- 🌱 I’m currently learning Dart for Androir and IOS development;
+- 🌱 I’m currently learning Dart for Androir and IOS development with Flutter, and I'm learning Java also;
 - ⚙️ I'm a member of my university's robotic's team called RobotBulls, and there I work with embedded software, 3D modeling, and electronics.
 - ⚡ Fun fact: I love web and mobile development, but I love robotics as much and I don't know which field to pursue yet. 💀